Chemosens/AFCR/README.md

 # AFCR

 ## Description
-This package has two objectives: (i) to correct successive AFC tests (Best Estimation Threshold experiments) using probabilistic approach (ii) to deal with intensities data
+The objective of this package is to correct successive AFC tests (Best Estimation Threshold experiments) using probabilistic approach and simulations.

 <strong>Important remark: the package presented in Martin et al. (2025) was initially included in this package.
 It is now part of the BETR package: https://github.com/Chemosens/BETR/</strong>
 ## Installation